NEW.....9/2025

 Bottom line: Pretty easy one-roll bet.

 I introduce this bet after the field and Hardways are understood.
 Meaning; take and pay is understood.
 This is where I stop teaching newbies.
 All the bet offerings below, I only teach when asked.
+Having said that, the video incorporates the Horn Bet, the Hardways and the Field into the game.

 STRIGHT UP - SPLITS - HORN HIGH BETS - WORLD - 3 WAYS - HOP BETS- (Yes the 2,3,11&12 one roll - are Hop Bets)